AMRC-FactoryPlus/amrc-connectivity-stack/docs/notify-v2.md

 403 | Client not permitted to make this subscription 404 | This request cannot be subscribed to
-410 | Subscription closed in response to a client request 503 | The service is closing this subscription unilaterally
+410 | Subscription closed in response to a client request 500 | Subscription closed due to a service error
+503 | The service is closing this subscription unilaterally

 Other status codes should not be used but clients must interpret them